dlaub3/blog/perl/practical-perl-primer.md

 my $timestring = localtime($t); #convert epoch to a list of time or a string,

 # formatting time
-# time in perl is similar to the unix C liberary
+# time in Perl is similar to the Unix C library
 my ($sec, $min, $hour, $mday, $mon, $year, $wday, $yday, $isdst ) = localtime($t);
 $mon ++; # helps with 0 based
-$year += 1900; # the year needs to have this added since it's an orbitol year
+$year += 1900; # the year needs to have this added since it's an orbital year

 # add leading zeros to numerics for display
 foreach ($mon, $mday, $hour, $min, $sec) {